FM-17/poglink/docs/prerequisites.md

 By default, this bot will save all data to `~/.poglink`, but you can choose a different directory if you'd like (see [Configuration](https://github.com/FM-17/poglink/blob/main/docs/configuration.md)).

+**Note:** This bot will always save its data (cached server statuses) to the same directory as the config file, as these locations are both controlled via the `data_dir` parameter.

 1. Create the data directory if it doesn't already exist, for example

     ```bash